How Folk Dancing Grew

 RIFD "ADVANCES" THROUGH "RETREATS"

 In about 1940, noted recreation leader Jane Farwell [1916-1993] interned in NYC, met and studied dance with Michael Herman (above), and lost Michael to Mary Ann (Bodnar) Herman [1912-1992].
 Farwell followed the Hinman-Gulick-Burchenal humanist approach and used RIFD as a vehicle for recreation.
-In 1940, she began the folk dance retreat or 'camp' movement with hers at Oglebay, West Virginia.
+In 1940, she began the folk dance retreat or 'camp' movement at Oglebay, West Virginia.
 Pinewoods Camp (1915) in Massachusetts and Berea College (1920s) in Kentucky predated Oglebay but focused in their early years on Anglo-American heritage rather than RIFD.

 In 1948, Walter Groethe (familiar with Pinewoods) and Mary Ann Herman (familiar with Oglebay) inspired Lawton Harris [1900-1967] to found Folk Dance Camp at College of the Pacific in Stockton, California.
 'Stockton' continues, virtually unchanged but for the growth of live music and the change from College to University.